neondatabase/neon/docs/glossary.md

 ### Layer

-Each layer corresponds to the specific version of a relish Segment in a range of LSNs.
+A layer contains data needed to reconstruct any page versions within the layer's Segment and range of LSNs.

 There are two kinds of layers, in-memory and on-disk layers.
 In-memory layers are used to ingest incoming WAL, and provide fast access to the recent page versions.
 On-disk layers are stored as files on disk, and are immutable.
+See pageserver/src/layered_repository/README.md for more.

 ### Layer file (on-disk layer)

 Layered repository on-disk format is based on immutable files.
 The